- It’s inevitable that every family will face stress together.

 If everyone pitches in, no one person will feel put upon.
 It also allows for teaching moments with younger children so they learn not to become frustrated when they aren’t fully capable of completing a task.
 In the process they will learn skills they will need to live on their own.

-Also, a 2008 study from Brigham Young University also found that those adults who sit down to a family meal in the evening reported their jobs to be more satisfying and healthier, suggesting dinner itself can reduce stress.
+A study from Brigham Young University found that those adults who sit down to a family meal in the evening reported their jobs to be more satisfying and healthier, suggesting dinner itself can reduce stress.

 This time together provides an opportunity for communication and relationship building.
 It allows you to find out about things that might be causing your children stress.
 You can help them prevent future problems and teach them how to respond to the pressures they are facing now.